nraju316/Wingify_QA_Assignment/Desktop/Ecplise/README.md

         Need visual guidance?
 You can follow this YouTube tutorial or any other general youtube videos:
         [https://www.youtube.com/watch?v=J9VM_JyiJFo]

+        After installation Right click any test class run as using TestNg

 Set Your Gemini API Key (Optional )

         Visit Google AI Studio